• Skip to primary navigation

 • This soup is great to use in recipes that call for cream of potato soup.

-• Store any leftover soup in an airtight container in the fridge for up to 5 days.
+• Storage: store any leftover soup in an airtight container in the fridge for up to 5 days.

-A bowl of creamy potato soup topped with bacon pieces and chives with a spoon being dipped into it.
+A bowl of potato soup topped with chopped bacon and green onion with a spoon beside the bowl.

 Are potatoes paleo?